nv-legate/legate/docs/legate/source/overview.rst

    views is the responsibility of Legate API regardless of what (asynchronous) computations are performed on ``LegateStore`` objects or their views.
 This dependence analysis must be both sound and precise.
-It is illegal to over-approximate dependences.
+It is illegal to over-approximate dependencies.
 This dependence analysis must also be performed globally in scope.
 Any use of the ``LegateStore`` on any processor/node in the system must abide by the original sequential semantics of the program